-Non-custodial wallets are digital wallets that give you and only you access to what’s in them.
-They are like private bank accounts built on a blockchain and they consist of 3 primary mechanisms – public keys, private keys, and mnemonics.
-You can connect to crypto applications like Solrise and Magic Eden with your wallet and no intermediary is ever between you and your assets.
-You’re in full control.
+Non-custodial wallets are digital wallets that give you only access to what’s in them.
+They are like private bank accounts built on a blockchain, consisting of 3 primary mechanisms – public keys, private keys, and mnemonics.
+You can connect to crypto applications like Solrise and Magic Eden with your wallet; no intermediary is ever between you and your assets.
+You’re in complete control.

 Benefits of Non-Custodial Wallets